-Throughout last seasons, we’ve seen several hairstyles come into fashion that reflect the retro trends of yesteryear.
+Throughout the seasons, we’ve seen several hairstyles come into fashion that reflect the retro trends of yesteryear.
 The undercut, side part, and comb over hairstyles are all inspired by the dapper, vintage look of men from the 50s.
 But there’s one hairstyle that defiantly breaks all of these rules and stands on its own –– the man bun.

-Some love it, some hate it, and some go around cutting of guys’ man buns.
+This man bun trend is either loved or hated with some people going around cutting off man buns).
 But despite all of the glamor surrounding it, the man bun has stayed around, and it doesn’t show any sign of going away anytime soon.

 What Is A Man Bun?

-A man bun is simply the gathering of one’s hair into a bun.
-That’s it.
-But its simple appearance is deceiving; there are specific techniques for tidying up the hair into different sorts of buns, and that’s where the confusion lay.
+Its simple appearance is deceiving; there are specific techniques for tidying up the hair into different sorts of buns, and that’s where the confusion lay.
 For example, the phrase “man bun” generally refers to a more rounded knot of hair.
 By contrast, the phrase “top knot” refers to a small knot of hair that usually rests at the crown of the head.
 Still with us?
 Great.
 Let’s dive into the types of man buns (because of course there are categories).

-What Do I Need For A Man Bun?
+What Do I Need To Create A Man Bun?

 How To Get The Man Bun

-Grab those hair ties!
-(Elastic bands will also work.)
-First, identify the spot where you’re going to form the man bun.
+Got those hair ties?
+The first step is to identify the spot where you’re going to form the man bun.
 For most man bun hairstyles, this is the crown of the head.
 Most guys have a cowlick in this spot.
 Avoid forming the bun too high on the head.
 The top area of the back of your head is a good spot for the man bun.

 You might have to experiment with the bun formation, especially if you’re new to tying up your hair.
-This is a technique where watching someone else do it will help, and YouTube is your best friend here.
-There are tons of great, clear tutorials on creating a man bun.
+This is a technique where watching someone else do it will help, and YouTube is clutch here.

 How To Style & Maintain The Man Bun